TheOdinProject/curriculum/javascript/path.md

     Scopes get a bit tricky in Javascript because functions are being passed around and called in many different contexts.
 3. PROJECT: Javascript Scopes and Closures /project_scopes_closures.md
+    Let's bring the classic Tic Tac Toe game to the browser.
 4. Comparing Javascript and Ruby: Going Functional /comparing_to_ruby.md
     A brief primer for translating your Ruby knowledge into Javascript